ndipatri/tRacket/particle/workbench/tRacket/README.md

 There are three main components to the tRacket system: the tRacket courtside device, an MQTT Broker provided by [Adafruit.io](https://io.adafruit.com/), and an Applet on the [If This Than That (IFTTT)](https://ifttt.com/) Integration Server.

+The result is whenever the tRacket device detects the beginning or ending of court occupation, a Tweet is sent.

 ### tRacket courtside device